 One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.09% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Tilden is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Tilden doesn't have a public transportation system that people use for their commute.

 The percentage of adults in Tilden with college degrees is slightly lower than the national average of 21.84% for all communities.
 13.79% of adults in Tilden have a bachelor's degree or advanced degree.